moendopi/QGIS-GeMS-Scripts/README.md

 <b>For Create_Full_GeMS_Geopackage</b>
 This script will require the same three pieces of information from the user, but will not prompt the user with any additional optional feature classes.
 It will instead just create a geopackage with all the defined GeMS Features (29 feature classes and tables).

+# Create MapUnitPolys
+This take your contact lines and create polygons from them and add the necessary GeMS fields.
+*** Note: lines need to being checked that there are no dangle where lines are to intersect.
+There needs to be a node at the intersection, and the lines must be split at the intersection.
+These type of error can be checked using the Topology Checker.